VyacheslavGarshin/NaiveMq/README.md

 Requirements
 --------------
-+ .NET Standart for Client and Service
++ .NET Standard for Client and Service
 + .NET 6 for tests and Server